 Michael Selditch is a writer-producer-director who has created and/or showrun numerous documentary and non-scripted television series since 1999.
-His work in television has explored a multitude of topics including: science, medicine, food, fashion, hip hop, music, architecture, design, sexual orientation, childbirth, sex, online dating, real estate, climate change and the rebuilding of American cities such as New Orleans and Detroit.
-Selditch has directed & produced two indie feature films and is in development n his third feature film ...
+His work in television has explored a multitude of topics including: science, medicine, food, fashion, hip hop, style, music, architecture, design, sexual orientation, childbirth, sex, online dating, real estate, climate change and the rebuilding of American cities such as New Orleans and Detroit.

 Selditch’s narrative feature film directorial debut, Fixing Frank, deals with conversion therapy (counseling designed to change a person's sexual orientation).
 Based on a stage play, Fixing Frank enjoyed a successful theatrical run in selected cities and was nominated for an Independent Spirit Award.
 The film also won “Best Feature Special Interest” at the Rhode Island International Film Festival.
 Selditch followed it up with a feature length documentary, Eleven Minutes, on fashion designer Jay McCarroll.
 The documentary had a theatrical run in six US cities.
 Selditch is currently in pre-production on his third feature film, In Burton's Shadow.
 Selditch will direct his own original screenplay, starring Alan Cumming, based on true events in New York City in 1975.